Who Art in Heaven… or the Other Place!

 While in Siberia, my father falsified his date of birth on Polish free army application papers, changing it to 13th November 1927, making him eligible to serve as a fourteen-year-old.
 Despite all of his ensuing identity paperwork such as immigration documents, passports and driving licences, as well as his retirement age / status referring to 13.11.1927, he only mentioned his date of birth to me as 24.07.1928.

-My father was demobbed to England and applied to become naturalised, he became a UK citizen in the late 1960s.
+My father was demobbed to England and applied to become naturalised; he became a UK citizen in the late 1960s.

 Poles / Polaks

 I’ve always encouraged my daughter to be curious about her Polish heritage.
-I was delighted when she told me how she takes pride in her heritage, and enjoys the fact that she’s a little different.
+I was delighted when she told me how she takes pride in her ancestry, and enjoys the fact that she’s a little different.

 Uncle Karol – my Father’s Elder Brother